BYU-ITC-210/BYU-ITC-210.github.io/IntroToJavaScript.md

 ## JavaScript is _NOT:_

-* [JQuery](https://en.wikipedia.org/wiki/JQuery) - which is a popular JavaScirpt library.
+* [JQuery](https://en.wikipedia.org/wiki/JQuery) - which is a popular JavaScript library.
 * [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) - which is a popular compiled language from Oracle that shares some syntax but is otherwise entirely different.
 * a replacement for HTML and CSS.
 The three languages are best used together.